-Hey, I recently heard the grape-vines telling me that new rules for non-German spouses of Germans have been set into force.
+Hey, I recently heard through the grapevine that new rules for non-German spouses of Germans have been set into force.
 Is this true?

 Yes, this is true.
 Since mid 2007, the non-German spouse must show that he/she has a simple command of German.
 The official reason for this somewhat strange rule is that migrants are to be able to participate in social life – right from entry.
 Other voices say that has only been initiated to prevent forced marriages, which is an allegedly common phenomenon in Turkish and other (radically) Muslim families.

 So okay, I need to show that I have a good grasp of German.
 Can’t I just enter and start learning in Germany ?